MichaelPNair/Minesweeper-Game/README.md

 # Minesweeper Game

 This is a Minesweeper game done in HTML, CSS and Javascript.
+Click [here](https://michaelpnair.github.io/Minesweeper-Game/) to get to the page.

 ## Technologies Used
 - HTML